argoproj-labs/hera/docs/user-guides/script-annotations.md

 These outputs are also exposed in the `outputs` section of the template in YAML.

-The object returned from the function can be of any serialisable Pydantic type (or basic Python type) and must be `Annotated` as an `Artifact` or `Parameter`.
+The object returned from the function can be of any basic or Pydantic type and must be `Annotated` as an `Artifact` or `Parameter`.
 The `Parameter`/`Artifact`'s `name` will be used for the path of the output.
 You generally won't need to use a custom path, but can set one according to the following:

 * if the annotation is an `Artifact` with a `path`, we use that `path`
 * if the annotation is a `Parameter`, with a `value_from` that contains a `path`, we use that `path`